TheCloudTheory/Blog/site/content/posts/AnotherInfamousCaseOfErrorHandlingInAzureResourceManager.md

 series:
 - Insights
 ---
 Azure Resource Manager is quite infamous for its error handling, especially when working with managed services, which abstract away lots of underlying infrastructure.
 You may deploy the simplest template possible, and still be stuck for hours because the error is just **500 Internal Server Error**.
-In such cases, you may either contact support (what's ) or just try to ask Google / SO / ChatGPT.
+In such cases, you may either contact support or just try to ask Google / SO / ChatGPT.
 The former is going to take days unless you have a dedicated, premium support plan.
 The latter is just a plain luck.
 As the last resort, you can just try to debug the problem by yourself.
 Unfortunately, the last option is what works the best for most of the problems I faced.

 Let's see how "helpful" Azure Resource Manager can be using Azure VM Image Builder as example.